Ecosystems

 Main characteristics of aquatic ecosystems

 • They provide habitat for an unimaginable number of species, both those that can live only in water and those that live both in water and on land and/or in the sky.
+These habitats are essential for species survival and biodiversity.

 • Various physical and chemical elements such as salt concentration, pH, and temperature are the main components of aquatic ecosystems.
+These factors significantly influence the kind of life forms that can thrive in these environments.

 • They are among the richest ecosystems in the world because of their enormous biodiversity.
 Invertebrates, vertebrates, and microorganisms share habitats and natural resources through close ecological relationships.
+These interactions contribute to the balance and sustainability of the ecosystem.

 • They have vital functions for the planet, such as helping to regulate the water cycle across the planet, providing habitat for a variety of species that would not otherwise exist, and also acting as filters for pollution.
+Their existence is fundamental to maintaining ecological balance and supporting life on Earth.

 You may be interested in this other article, where we introduce the different types of ecosystems through a list of examples with photos.